Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 5: Hold the Initial Board of Directors Meeting

 It’s critical to remember that taking meeting minutes at all meetings is necessary to protect the shareholders from lawsuits and court actions.
-The minutes provide a record of all decisions and actions taken during the meeting.
-Minutes aren’t filed with the state, however, they need to be stored with other Corporate documents.
+The minutes record all decisions and actions taken during the meeting.
+Minutes aren’t filed with the state; however, they need to be stored in other corporate documents.

 Step 6: Issue Shares of Stock